agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	Economics PhD working with the government, will [sometimes have the chance to impact a large population](http://allegedwisdom.blogspot.com/2017/03/the-story-of-lucky-economist.html) by influencing policy based on logic and numbers.
-Although these chances are rare an Economics Phd is still considered [one of the best PhD's to pursue](https://80000hours.org/career-reviews/economics-phd/) (I guess owing to the impact).
+Although these chances are rare an Economics PhD is still considered [one of the best PhD's to pursue](https://80000hours.org/career-reviews/economics-phd/) (I guess owing to the impact).

 	[Niel Bowerman ](https://80000hours.org/career-guide/member-stories/niel-bowerman/) ([Linkedin](https://www.linkedin.com/in/nielbowerman/)), previously the Assistant Director